myriamlmiii/jai-inspired-features/README.md

 7. Murphy, J. (mCoding).
 (2021).
 "Python Memory Management and Tips."
 YouTube.
    https://www.youtube.com/watch?v=F6u5rhUQ6dU

+## Use of AI Tools

+- We used AI tool (mainly ChatGPT) as support for:
+  - Brainstorming possible debugging features based on the Jai talk.
+  - Getting help rephrasing explanations and improving the readability of our report and README.
+  - Double-checking some algorithm choices and complexity explanations.

+- All main code (registry, inspector, benchmarks, visualizations, and tests) was written, run, and debugged by us.
+We verified behaviour and performance with our own tests and benchmark scripts.

 All theoretical complexity claims and conclusions are justified by measured data in CSV files and analysis reports.